JoaoShinkai/ngCash/server/README.md

 docker compose up --build -d
 ```

-The API will be run at http://localhost:4000
+The API will be run on http://localhost:4000